Open-Air Market / May 1

 Memories from the opening ceremony of the 50th season of the Latvian Folk Applied Arts Fair.
 Foto: Kaspars Filips Dobrovolskis

 Metenis is the herald of spring and beginning of a new year, as well as the most cheerful holiday of the year and the most popular time for mummeries.
 On this day museum was filled with masks, dancing and playing together with folk groups, everyone was offered a chance to visit candle maker's and blacksmith's workshops, go horseback riding and try delicious Metenis' treats.

 The Winter Solstice or Yule Log Eve is celebrated on the shortest day and the longest night of the year.
 As in old times, to ward off the darkness, cold, last year's mishaps, bad work and thoughts, people roll the Yule Log from one farm to another and eventually burn it.
-Burning of the Yule Log symbolizes the beginning of a new solar year and the Sun itself.
-At the museum it is time for masking, creative workshops, dancing and singing together with folk bands and, of course, rolling and burning the log.
-Photo: Robyn Von Swank
+At the museum it is time for masking, creative workshops, Christmas market and seasonal treats, dancing and singing together with folk groups and, of course, rolling and burning the log.